GC to EC: A Modern Odyssey of Technical Conversions

 ✅ Reduces Codex Oversight – Less human intervention needed for data management.

-✅ Optimizes Cloud Infrastructure – More productivity-chiefly improved scaling reduces costs.
+✅ Optimizes Cloud Infrastructure – More efficient scaling reduces costs.

 ✅ Improves System Reliability – Fewer crashes and downtime mean fewer emergency fixes.

-Although the initial change requires investment, companies adopting EC save significantly eventually.
+While the initial transition requires investment, companies adopting EC save significantly in the long run.

 Is This Shift Inevitable for All Tech Companies?